Societal Issues Targeted:

-- Please post an article on our to tell everyone about your experience of the event, people who came’s opinions and any suggestions for others making the same event soon – along with all your best photos and videos of the beautiful gardens you created!
+- Upload an article on our website to tell everyone about your experience of the event, write opinions of people who came to the activity, and put up suggestions for others who are making the same event soon – along with all your best photos and videos of the beautiful gardens you created!

 After the Event:

-- Attendees always want to go to a park or bar and socialise afterwards so its best to have this planned before the event
+- Attendees always want to go to a park or bar and socialize afterwards, so it’s best to have this planned before the event

-- Post your photo’s to Focallocal’s photo album
+- Post your photos on Focallocal’s photo album

-- Please, please share your day with others by writing a post about your event, simply click the ‘post’ button on the main menu and include some of the best photo’s, or a video.
+- Share your day with others by writing a post about your event.
+Simply click the ‘post’ button on the main menu and include some of the best photos and videos.

-- Plan your next Guerrilla Community Gardening Project, or any other positive collective social action event or project on our site.
+- Plan your next Guerrilla Community Gardening Project, or any other collective event or project on our site.

 - Save and print a map of the city so you can mark all the potential spots to garden.

-- If its one big project you’re doing, rather than lots of little gardens its smart to have a backup spot planned incase you get moved on when you are just starting.
+- If you’re focusing on one big project rather than on lots of little gardens, it’s smart to have a back-up spot planned in case you get moved on when you are just starting.

 - Lots of passers-by ask why we are doing what we are doing.
-I tell them its “positive collective social action, aiming to increase connection between people and make everyone feel like they live in a happier, safer place”.
-If they don’t want to join in today i give them our website address www.focallocal.org so they can join in next time.
+I tell them it’s “positive collective social action, aiming to increase connection between people and make everyone feel like they live in a happier, safer place.”
+If they don’t want to join in that day, I give them our website address (www.focallocal.org) so they can join in next time.

 Legal Stuff (how it worked out for us)